MatZablocki/Game-Engines-Assignment/assignmentreadme.md

-# Project Title
+# Maze escape game

-Name:
+Name: Mateusz Zablocki

-Student Number:
+Student Number: C20471062

-Class Group:
+Class Group:TU856

 Video:

 [![YouTube](http://img.youtube.com/vi/J2kHSSFA4NU/0.jpg)](https://www.youtube.com/watch?v=J2kHSSFA4NU)

 # Description of the project
+The project is a gamer in which you are placed in a maze and you have to find different keys to open doors to escape it.

 # Instructions for use